With the inception of TheHub in 2002, we established two maintenance windows when TheHub was unavailable:

 What is auto-save?

-Auto-save is a feature you’re probably used to from Google Docs and other online sites where the content of your pages is automatically saved every 5 seconds or so, even without having to click the “Save” or “Submit” button.
+Auto-save is a feature you’re probably used to from Google Docs and other online sites where the content of your pages is automatically saved every few seconds or so, even without having to click the “Save” or “Submit” button.
 We’ve been meaning to introduce this to TheHub for awhile now, and finally had the resources to make this happen.

 What is (and isn’t) saved on TheHub?

 It’s important to understand what is and is not automatically saved on TheHub.
 In short, TheHub is not automatically saving the entire form – there are a long list of reasons why this isn’t possible including error checking and data validation.
 What is auto-saved is all the large text blocks – those large rectangles you enter several sentences or paragraphs into.
 Student examples include your Draft Div II and III contracts (eg: “Overview”, “Goals”, “Plan”, “Multiple Cultural Perspectives”, “Advanced Learning Activities”, etc).
 Faculty examples include Final Course Evaluations (eg: “Narrative”, “Cumulative Skills”, “Optional Comments”, etc).